ixaxaar/monoid.space/src/Lean/dataStructures.md

 def b : Bool := true
 ```

-This is similar to type annotations in languages like TypeScript or Kotlin, but in Lean, the type system is much more powerful and can express complex relationships between types and values.
+This is similar to type annotations in languages like TypeScript or Kotlin.

 ## Basic Types in Lean